NexTash/mail/README.md

 ### The Role of the Mail Agent

-The Mail Agent (Stalwart Mail Server) is a critical component of the Frappe Mail.
+The Mail Agent (Stalwart Mail Server) is a critical component of the NexTash mail.
 It is a dedicated email server designed to handle all email-related communication in an efficient and reliable manner.
 The Mail Agent ensures the smooth sending and receiving of emails by managing various aspects like SMTP and IMAP connections, message queuing, and DKIM signing.

 As a mail server, the Mail Agent manages email transactions by authenticating email accounts, routing messages, and ensuring proper formatting.
 When a message is sent from the Mail App, the Mail Agent takes care of signing the email (if required), applying security protocols, and delivering the email to its destination.